MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The following section lists the individual configuration settings on this page:

-* **Script Timeout (Minutes)**: the number of minutes that a script may run before it is automatically aborted.
-The default value for this setting is one hundred minutes (100) and requires a value greater than zero (0).
+* **Script Timeout (Minutes)**: the number of minutes that a script will run before it's automatically aborted.
+The default value for this setting is *100* and requires a value greater than zero (0).
 * **Pre-import script file**: the fully qualified path to the PowerShell script that should run before an import.
-This setting is optional and does not require a value.
+This setting is optional and doesn't require a value.
 * **Post-import script file**: the fully qualified path to the PowerShell script that should run after an import.
-This setting is optional and does not require a value.
+This setting is optional and doesn't require a value.
 * **Pre-export script file**: the fully qualified path to the PowerShell script that should run before an export.
-This setting is optional and does not require a value.
+This setting is optional and doesn't require a value.
 * **Post-export script file**: the fully qualified path to the PowerShell script that should run after an export.
-This setting is optional and does not require a value.
+This setting is optional and doesn't require a value.

 #### PowerShell Script Execution and Input Parameters

-The GCSV connector executes each of the configured PowerShell scripts in its own session and does not support the passing of parameters between stages isn't supported.
+The GCSV connector executes each of the configured PowerShell scripts in its own session and doesn't support the passing of parameters between stages isn't supported.

 The connector passes one input parameter into each script named OperationType.
 The value of this parameter varies depending on the Run Profile operation that is performed, and it can be one of three values: